larr97/portfolio-project/documents/SDD.md

 #### D
 - **Docs Subsystem**: A functional part of the application where structured documentation such as guides or references is displayed.
-- **DownloadResume Service**: A function that allows users to download the resume from the portfolio website.
+- **Download Resume Service**: A function that allows users to download the resume from the portfolio website.

 #### E
 - **Event-Driven Model**: A control flow structure where the system reacts to user actions such as clicks or navigation.